NeuroRogue/Resume-Analyser/README.md

 Edit
 python resume_analyzer_for_keywords_and_skills.py
 The script will display matched skills and a match score.
-Example Output 🖥️
+"Example Output 🖥️
 less
 Copy
 Edit
 Matched Keywords: ['python', 'data analysis', 'machine learning'] Matched Score: 3
-Skills Found: 3/12
+Skills Found: 3/12"
 Customization 🛠️
 Modify the keywords list to add/remove skills as per your requirement.
 Extend the script to support more file formats or advanced NLP techniques.
 Contributing 🤝
 Feel free to fork this repository and contribute!
 Open a PR for enhancements.

-License 📜
+"License 📜"
 This project is licensed under the MIT License.